lsRyan/vullab/readme.md

 <h3>Using Miniconda (recommended)</h3>

-This option requires `miniconda`, of which we recommend version 24.7.1, that can be obtained by following [miniconda's installation tutorial](https://www.anaconda.com/docs/getting-started/miniconda/install).
-Note that this installation may require a system reboot to take effect.
+This option requires `miniconda`, of which we recommend version 24.7.1.
+It can be obtained by following [miniconda's installation tutorial](https://www.anaconda.com/docs/getting-started/miniconda/install). **Note that this installation may require a system reboot to take effect**.

 Once `miniconda` is installed, import the provided environment by executing